Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

   Based on the order status mapping, the `OrderStatusID` field is populated appropriately, linking to the key Xperience by Kentico order status.

   Some system fields in Kentico Xperience 13 are no longer used in Xperience by Kentico, in case you want to migrate them, you have to specify their names in the `appsettings.json` file using the `IncludeOrderSystemFields`, `IncludeOrderItemsSystemFields`, and `IncludeOrderAddressSystemFields` configuration options.
-The specified fields are migrated to the respective database tables in the order in which they were specified.
+The specified fields are migrated to the respective database tables as custom fields in the order in which they were specified.
 As an example take the following `Commerce_Order` columns.

   ```text
   |OrderID|OrderGUID|...|OrderShippingMethodPrice|